Whitesheep18/kidsndogs/reports/README.md

 >
 > Answer:

 We used hydra to configure our experiments.
 The config files for experiments are found in configs/experiemnts.
-By running
+For example, by running

 `python knd/train_model.py`